simeonradivoev/UniGit/README.md

 ![Settings window](https://github.com/simeonradivoev/UniGit/raw/master/Assets/Editor Default Resources/UniGit/Textures/SettingsGeneralScreenshot.png)

 # Building
-You can build a .dll library using the provided Visual Studio 2015 project in the *UniGitVs* folder.
+You can build a .dll library using the provided Visual Studio 2015 project in the *UniGitVs* folder.<br>
-All you need is to change the Path to Unity's DLLs.
+There are also build scripts provided in the *UniGitVs* folder called `build_dev.bat` and `build_release` All you need is to change the Path to Unity's DLLs.
 You can check [Unity's Managed Plugins Documentation](https://docs.unity3d.com/Manual/UsingDLL.html) for more info.

 Once you change the path of unity's DLLs, you can build the project.
 Visual studio will copy all necessary files into `UniGitVs/bin/Debug` or `UniGitVs/bin/Release` folders.
 These files include the UniGit icons and resources, as well as the LibGit2Sharp library and it's dependencies, so that you can quickly copy all the files and put it in your project neatly wrapped in a DLL library.

 ## Limitations:
-* Credentials Manager works on Windows only for now
+* Inbuilt Credentials Manager works on Windows only, for now.
 * Pushing only works with HTTP (libgit2sharp limitation)

 ## Not implemented yet
 * Branch Switching
 * Unity scene/prefab merging
-* Rebasing
+* Rebasing (with inbuilt tools)